 - We increased enrollment 10%, which is very significant after a few years of decline.
 We are absolutely seeing the benefits with the partnership of School Growth.

 - Last year we had a record year in fundraising. “

 - We increased our Talent Quotient.
 The quality of the teacher we attract and retain has improved through our partnership with you and their engagement has absolutely improved.
 It’s not a surprise that our test scores have been the best in 20 years because we have recruited and brought in outstanding excellent staff, and part of what recruits them is that they know their peers are engaged and they want to be part of that.

-- When I came into Sacred Heart, the school had accumulated significant debt and had to dig out of that while trying to keep tuition down--that’s tough!
+- When I came into Sacred Heart, we had an accumulated debt of $500,000 and for a school to dig out of that while trying to keep tuition down--it’s tough.
 For the first time in 10 years, we have a well balanced budget and a right sized institution and that disciplined leadership you taught us has a lot to do with that.